-Think Positive’s Student Mental Health Agreement project (SMHA) is a collaboration project between the student’s association and college/university.
-The project sets a clear framework to help promote and develop their mental health support offer.
+Think Positive’s Student Mental Health Agreement project (SMHA) is a commitment between the student’s association and college/university, to help develop and promote their mental health support offer.
 We work with 86% of all institutions & students’ associations in Scotland on this project.

 Student Mental Health Research

 In 2020 Think Positive, funded by the Scottish Government, commissioned research to evaluate the effectiveness of student mental health support in Scotland and to support the FE and HE sectors to further develop appropriate practice in the delivery of mental health and wellbeing services to students.
 It is believed to be the first of its kind in Scotland, covering both further and higher education students.

 Each month Think Positive organises and facilitates a space for representatives from colleges, universities and students’ associations across Scotland meet to discuss the challenges and opportunities they are facing around topics relating to student mental health.
 It provides an opportunity for them to connect, learn from each other and share best practice.
 More information about The Forum.

 Think Positive Hub

 The Think Positive Hub brings together all of the projects, services, resources, training and news relating to student mental health together in one place, for students and those who support them to easily access.
 The Think Positive Hub also highlights a summary of the services available at every College and University in Scotland which are updated by institutions every six months.